mjmanley/PredictiveModeling/pm_service_supported_frameworks.md

 ## SPSS Modeler

-There is support for SPSS Modeler streams for the Watson Machine Learning Online, Batch Deployment and Scoring service.
+There is support for SPSS Modeler streams for the {{site.data.keyword.pm_full}} Online, Batch Deployment and Scoring service.
 Only specific versions and runtime environments are supported.

 ### Supported Versions